Where I use (hopefully) the last few weeks of lockdown to quit the one remaining pleasure I had left.

 Diet Coke arrived in the UK in the early 80s; before that there was a sugar-free cola called Tab, made by the Coca Cola company.
-I dabbled with Tab but it was diet coke that really hit the spot.
+I dabbled with Tab ( you could say it was my gateway drug) but it was diet coke that really hit the spot.
 It was marketed well, often aimed at young women to drink as part of a ‘healthy lifestyle’ (for healthy read slim).

 Why I quit